nisrael/sxda.io/_posts/2024-11-17-sharing-ssh-agent-wsl.markdown

 [Service]
 Type=simple
-ExecStart=%h/.local/bin/npiperelay.exe -ei -s '//./pipe/openssh-ssh-agent'
+ExecStart=%h/.local/bin/npiperelay.exe -p -l -ei -s '//./pipe/openssh-ssh-agent'
 StandardInput=socket

 [Install]
 WantedBy=default.target
 ```

 > For each socket unit, a matching service unit must exist, describing the service to start on incoming traffic on the socket (see systemd.service(5) for more information about .service units).
 The name of the .service unit is by default the same as the name of the .socket unit, but can be altered with the Service= option described below.
 Depending on the setting of the Accept= option described below, this .service unit must either be named like the .socket unit, but with the suffix replaced, unless overridden with Service=; or it must be a template unit named the same way.
 Example: a socket file foo.socket needs a matching service foo.service if Accept=no is set.
-If Accept=yes is set, a service template foo@.service must exist from which services are instantiated for each incoming connection.[^21]
+If Accept=yes is set, a service template foo@.service must exist from which services are instantiated for each incoming connection.[^29]

 The [npiperelay.exe](https://github.com/NZSmartie/npiperelay/releases/download/v0.1/npiperelay.exe) from the releases page must be downloaded and saved somewhere in the Windows filesystem.
 This is a requirement of WSL.
 For convenience (and because it is the path in the service template) a symlink should be created in the `~/.local/bin` directory.
 The systemd unit files can be activated by reloading the systemd manager configuration and enabling the socket unit with the '--now' option.
 The last command checks the status of the socket.